E-junkie Shopping Cart and Digital Delivery

 At best, the whole encounter would be confusing, or hurtful to her, or anyone.
 Hurtful?
 To a super star, really?
 Yeah, that’s my guess.
 Because, I think she’s mostly a regular 25 year old young woman.
 Like almost all of us, she wants to be liked and not be disparaged and maligned.

-It’s easy to hear the condescending tone from the protester speaking, and his uses of the word “darling”.
-In snide fashion he tells her that the book “with the black cover, and the gold pages, and the ribbon down the middle” will her she has “pervert ways”.
+It’s easy to hear the condescending tone from the protester speaking, and his smug uses of the word “darling”.
+In snide fashion he tells her that the book “with the black cover, and the gold pages, and the ribbon down the middle” will show her she has “pervert ways”.
 It seems he’s piecing it all together for her, in case she’s not aware of the visual image of a Bible.
 Really, a sweetheart…um.
 NOT!

 Perhaps Get out of Hell Free signs, tracts, and cards, helped these protesters turn from sin and come to God.
 But, in most cases, relationships (read: legit friendships) are far more helpful.
 Their demonstration and literature was probably are more of a confusing message.